Rogomi/Holton-Monocle-TechDoc/ios.md

   - `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`
   - `tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)`

-- **AccountDetailsViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **AccountDetailsViewController** - view that shows the user's account details and lets the user choose options on what to do including logging out.
   ##### Methods
   - `viewDidLoad()`
   - `unwindToSettings(unwindSegue: UIStoryboardSegue)`